Some suggested reading for the intelligent fanatic.

 Campomar, Andreas.
 Quercus, London.
 2014.

 A gripping and extensive history of Latin American Football that takes the time to explain the sport’s relevance in the identity of many of the region’s republics.

 From Bust to Boom

 Fieldhouse, John.
 Great Northern, Ilkley.
 2009.

-The biography of Hull City AFC through the modern era, ending in the 2009-2010 season.
+The biography of our club, Hull City AFC, through the modern era, ending in the 2009-2010 season.
 Succinctly written and very entertaining.